plamen33/Forum-Java/README.md

 4.3/ replies can be managed by their authors and by administrators

-5/ tree navigation in both directions is available
+5/ tree forum navigation in both directions is available

 6/ Admin panel for Categories, Forums and Users